Read and rate Travel Journal Entries for Moshi, Tanzania

-This morning has been really eye opening as several of us have been into Moshi and it was an experience to say the least.
-If the scene at the Mweka gate yesterday was bad then today has been even worse.
+This morning has been really eye opening.
+Several of us have been into the nearby town of Moshi and it was an experience to say the least.
+If the retail scrum at the Mweka gate yesterday was bad then today has been even worse.
 When we were waiting for people outside a craft shop the bus was literally besieged by people trying to sell us the same things that we were offered (and refused) outside the gate yesterday: t-shirts, bracelets, hats and flags.
-The touts really need to work on their sales pitch as when we weren't buying anything, their sense of entitlement...Jump to full entry
+The touts really need to work on their sales pitch because when we weren't buying anything...Jump to full entry

 Jan 31, 2014 - Long looked for luxuries...

-So we have finally finished trekking and are back in the luxuries.of the Weru Weru River lodge where I am again sat relaxing by the pool under the hot African sun.
+So we have finally finished trekking and are back in the luxuries of the Weru Weru River lodge where I am again sat relaxing by the pool under the hot African sun.
 The walk down from the high camp where we spent last night was good, passing down through the tropical jungle that surrounds the lower slopes of Kilimanjaro.
-With each passing step people were starting to recover from varying maladies that have been aquired as a result of the reduced oxygen levels of high altitude.
-Unfortunately the descent was tough as we lost 2,000m in about 9...Jump to full entry
+With each passing step people were starting to recover from the varying maladies that have been acquired as a result of the reduced oxygen levels of high altitude.
+Unfortunately the descent was tough as we lost 2,000m in...Jump to full entry

 Jan 30, 2014 - rising, like Olympus above the Serengeti

 So here it is, the big part of the trip.
 What can I say?
-Seeing Kilimanjaro from the hotel on Saturday with its glaciers rising high into the African sky brought the sheer lunacy of what we were about to attempt was visibly brought home to us.
-We were told that the "dead" hours between 3-5am would be the worst as it is when the night is at its coldest and the really vital thing is to keep a positive attitude, again Dave's "attitude not aptitude will get you altitude" was proved incredibly accurate, in his briefing last night Dave said that...Jump to full entry
+Seeing Kilimanjaro from the hotel on Saturday with its glaciers rising high into the African sky, the sheer lunacy of what we were about to attempt was visibly brought home to us.
+We were told that the "dead" hours between 3-5am would be the worst as it is when the night is at its coldest and the really vital thing is to keep a positive attitude.
+Again Dave's "attitude not aptitude will get you altitude" was proved incredibly accurate and in his briefing last night Dave said that we...Jump to full entry

 Jan 25, 2014 - Best laid plans...